pmualaba/react-bio/docs/architecture.md

 ## Region

 - < Region > is connected to redux
-- < Region > has cuid > registry
 - < Region > contains Blocks or nested Layouts
-- < Region > is responsible for fetching Region data chunks and put it on the store (WebPage, EntityLists, EntityDetails, DashboardMetrics, PREFETCH_SELECTIONS)
+- < Region > is responsible for fetching Region data chunks (lazy loading) and put it on the store (WebPage, EntityLists, EntityDetails, DashboardMetrics, PREFETCH_SELECTIONS)
 - < Region > is NOT responsible for data injection into its components.
 Cell has the responsibility to pull data form the store.
 - < Region > has inheritable display OR edit mode

-props.own:
+props:
 - meta
 	- id
 	- address
 	- name
 	- cssName
 - data
-	- generate cuid
+	- accessors
-	- fetch
+- actions
-- settings
+- set
 	mode: edit/display
-- style
-	- inheritable base (set region fontsize)
-    - base
+- ui
-    - context variant
+    - theme
-    - poses (opened, closed, expanded, collapsed)

 props.fwd: